LGPD: Learn about the data protection law and how it works in digital marketing

 Principles

-LGPD is based on ten principles that must be integrated into the reality of the business and complied with by the agents when processing the data of each of the customers who hire the company for the installation of, for example, a biometric turnstile.
+The LGPD is based on ten principles that must be integrated into the business reality and complied with by the agents during the processing of data of each of the customers who hire the company for the installation of, for example, a biometric turnstile.

 We use this example to draw attention to the need for the demand to identify which data is processed, as well as its purpose, which must be legitimate, explicit, specific and informed to the data subject.
 The principles are: